-The total revenue of GTEDA's Budget amounts to R13.6 million which represents an increase of R1 million or 8% on the 2023/2024 Annual Budget.
+The total revenue of GTEDA's Budget amounts to R 13 592 000 which represents an increase of 8% on the 2024/2025 Annual Budget.
 The total revenue amount consists of a Grant from GTM.

-The total expenditure amounts to R13.6 million of which R6.3 million of the total expenditure represents employee related costs R1.3 represents contracted services and an amount of budget.

-R4.6 million of total expenditure represents general expenditure.
+The total expenditure amounts to R 13 592 000 of which R 6 317 000 of the total expenditure represents employee related costs R1.3 represents contracted services and an amount of R4.6 million of total expenditure represents general expenditure.

-An amount of R290 777 thousand has been provided for Office Equipment in the capital increase is mainly due to the increase in property rates, service charges and external grants from Government.
+An amount of R 304 865 thousand has been provided for Office Equipment in the capital budget.